andrewfreddin/flashbang/readme.md

 # FlashBang
 ### A simple library to assist with flashing alert messages to users of your Laravel applications.
 Display context specific messages to your users that will be displayed once then never shown again.

+In addition to creating flash messages, this library allows you to write to the Laravel log file to allow you to keep track of what has been shown to the user
 #### Installation

     composer require bytepath/flashbang